Pirate Radio Stations

 The history of pirate radio spans several decades.

 However, for many experts, the golden age of “offshore” broadcasting was the mid-60s.
-During this time, there were at least a dozen stations floating in the seas around the UK, transmitting unregulated radio signals to the UK.
+During this time, there were at least a dozen stations literally floating in the seas around the English Channel and beyond.
+They were transmitting unregulated radio signals to UK listeners.

 The British Broadcasting Corporation did its best to keep listeners happy with traditional tunes and gardening tips.